 - Develop a safe and intimate therapeutic relationship.

-- Recognize and work with existential life issues which may be present but disguised.
+- Recognize and work with existential life issues that may be present but disguised.

 - Recognize and work with transference and counter-transference issues within an existential framework.

-By gaining competency in these fundamental principles, you will have a solid core of practice and a foundation from which additional modalities, such as a cognitive-behavioral approach, can be employed.
-The program is intended as a mentoring experience that emphasizes your development as a whole person, appreciating that psychotherapy is an art as much as a science.
+By gaining competency in these fundamental principles, students will have a solid core of practice and a foundation from which additional modalities, such as a cognitive-behavioral approach, may be employed.
+The program is intended as a mentoring experience that emphasizes their development as a whole person, appreciating that psychotherapy is an art as much as a science.

-The certificate program, run by the Existential-Humanistic Institute and Saybrook University, is open to full or half-time students in good standing.
-Coursework may satisfy both certificate and degree requirements.
+Eligibility: The Certificate program, run by the Existential-Humanistic Institute and Saybrook University, is open to students in good standing.
 Students without previous clinical training or not involved in a clinical psychology degree program at Saybrook may be eligible if they have a strong background in existential or humanistic therapy.
-It will take one-to-two years to complete this certificate.
+It will take one to two years to complete this Certificate program.

-The certificate requires three credits each for five academic and experiential courses, plus one credit for final integrative paper, for a total of 16 credits.
+Curriculum: The Certificate requires five academic and experiential courses (3 credits each), plus a 1-credit final integrative paper, for a total of 16 credits.

 1. Three academic courses taken via distance learning.
-Instructors will be assigned after you have been accepted.
+Instructors will be assigned after students have been accepted.

-- HTP 6150 Existential Psychotherapies II: Rollo May and the Existential Tradition
+- EHTP 6150: Existential Psychotherapies II: Rollo May and the Existential Tradition

-- HTP 2047 Existential Psychotherapies III: James Bugental and the Existential-Humanistic Tradition
+- EHTP 2047: Existential Psychotherapies III: James Bugental and the Existential-Humanistic Tradition

 2. Two experiential courses:

 - These two four-day experiential courses offer a total of 48 hours of skill development training.
-They are held in San Francisco in January and August, several days prior to the start of the PII Residential Conference, under instructors Orah Krug and Kirk Schneider.
+They are held in San Francisco in October and March under the direction of instructors Orah Krug and Kirk Schneider.

-- This paper synthesizes and analyzes your academic and experiential learning.
+- This paper synthesizes and analyzes students’ academic and experiential learning.

-- This culminating assignment also gives you an opportunity to assess your strengths, identify further learning needs, and develop a specific plan for continuing your personal and professional development in the area of existential-humanistic therapy.
+- This culminating assignment also gives students an opportunity to assess their strengths, identify further learning needs, and develop a specific plan for continuing their personal and professional development in the area of existential-humanistic therapy.

-If you are a current Saybrook student in good-standing, you should apply and register for this certificate at: http://ehinstitute.org/ehi-eh-therapy-certificate.html.
+If students are a current Saybrook student in good-standing, students should apply and register for this Certificate program at: http://ehinstitute.org/doc/EHI_CertificateProgramApplication_2012.3.doc.
 Complete and submit the application online.
-Once accepted to the program, you will receive the course registration information.
-This certificate may be taken either as part of, or in addition to, your current degree studies.
+Once accepted to the program, students will receive the course registration information.